gabrieljones/DungeonCrawl/README.md

 ## Reset
  - **Long-press**: Reset all connected tiles to `Fog` and reset timer, to get ready for a new game.

+## Issues
+ - Possible to clone Avatar, this is unintentional.
+ - Other Avatars are consumed by the ASCEND broadcast.
+ -- If I made Avatars ignore ASCEND, then multiple players each racing their own Avatar to the surface might be a thing.
+ - Need a victory animation for the Avatar tile itself.